-REACH112 (REsponding to All Citizens needing Help) will implement an accessible alternative to traditional voice telephony that will be suitable for all.
-While people with disabilities find it hard to communicate with the existing solutions, REACH112 will provide modes of communication so that they will find a way to communicate in each situation, may it be with a live real-time text conversation, with sign language, with lip reading, with voice or with any simultaneous combination of these modes described by the concept of Total Conversation.
-The service will be of benefit for all.
+From 2009 to 2012, REACH112 (REsponding to All Citizens needing Help) project aimed at piloting an accessible alternative to traditional voice telephony that will be suitable for all.
+While people with disabilities find it hard to communicate with the existing solutions, REACH112 provided modes of communication so that they could find a way to communicate in each situation, may it be with a live real-time text conversation, with sign language, with lip reading, with voice or with any simultaneous combination of these modes described by the concept of Total Conversation.
+The service aimed at being of benefit for all.

-Meanwhile, there is an urgent need to improve access to emergency services for people with disabilities in the EU.
-REACH112 will implement a 12-month pilot in Sweden, UK, The Netherlands, France and Spain allowing disabled users to communicate at a distance with each other and directly with the emergency services.
-IP devices will be provided in the homes, workplaces and on the move, connecting the users simultaneously in video, voice and text.
-Users will be able to connect between countries and different service providers, on mobile and fixed IP networks.
-They will also connect through a third-party service (relay) with voice telephone users.
-The service will be integrated with existing telecommunication platforms and emergency service frameworks.
-Additionally, a protocol for the exchange of information between emergency services will be made available so that relevant data can be transferred to the most appropriate emergency service.
+Meanwhile, there was an urgent need to improve access to emergency services for people with disabilities in the EU.
+REACH112 implemented a 12-month pilot in Sweden, UK, The Netherlands, France and Spain allowing disabled users to communicate at a distance with each other and directly with the emergency services.
+IP devices were provided in the homes, workplaces and on the move, connecting the users simultaneously in video, voice and text.
+Users were able to connect between countries and different service providers, on mobile and fixed IP networks.
+They also connected through a third-party service (relay) with voice telephone users.
+The service was integrated with existing telecommunication platforms and emergency service frameworks.
+Additionally, a protocol for the exchange of information between emergency services was made available so that relevant data can be transferred to the most appropriate emergency service.

-REACH112 will therefore become a blueprint for the extension of IP-based communications, Total Conversation and emergency services in the EU.
-It will guide the improvements of communication between all citizens – in particular those with disabilities – as well as the accessibility and call handling of all EU emergency services.
+REACH112 had been a blueprint for the extension of IP-based communications, Total Conversation and emergency services in the EU.
+It provided guidance for the improvements of communication between all citizens – in particular those with disabilities – as well as the accessibility and call handling of all EU emergency services.